13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 • The tool offers a range of security features, including meeting passwords, waiting rooms, and end-to-end encryption

-• Zoom integrates with other online collaboration tools and platforms, including Google Drive, Slack, and Microsoft Teams
+• Zoom integrates with other platforms, including Google Drive, Slack, and Microsoft Teams

 Cons